osamanazar47/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion :is a script for deleting (my_first_directory) 10-back :is a script for movig to the previous directory 11-lists :is a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+12-file_type :a script the show the type of the file in /tmp